Diderot-Language/examples/unicode/README.md

 	vec3 camU = normalize(camN × camUp);
 * LaTeX: `times`
-* As the cross-product, this is only defined for `vec3` variables, and it also works for the curl of a vector field, see below.
+* As the cross-product, this is only defined for `vec3` variables, and it also works for the curl of a vector field; see below.

 #### ⊗ means tensor product, as in

 	tensor[3,3] Proj = identity[3] - norm⊗norm
 * LaTeX: `otimes`.
 * As an operator on coordinate vectors, this is typically called the outer product.
-  It is also used to define the Jacobian of a vector field, see below.
+  It is also used to define the Jacobian of a vector field; see below.

 #### • means dot product and matrix multiplication, as in